 3. Safe Storage

-For transitioning foster children, sometimes they can be a threat to themselves.
+For transitioning children in foster, sometimes they can be a threat to themselves.
 In the interest of safety, take this time to put away any fragile items or things that are overly sentimental.

 During the adjustment phase of any foster situation, there may be times when tensions run high and things accidentally get broken.
 Do you self a favor now and put away any item that you’re not willing to lose.

 4. Leave room for their mark

-In the midst of decluttering, organizing, and storing try and leave room for your future foster child to leave their own mark.
+In the midst of decluttering, organizing, and storing try and leave room for your future child in foster care to leave their own mark.
 Make them a cozy reading nook or get out a basket just for their favorite toys.
 Leaving spares for your foster child to fill in themselves helps to ease the transition during this consuming and sometimes difficult time.